yining1023/Machine-Learning-for-Physical-Computing/Next/README.md

 # Next Step, beyond classification, other tools

+## Workflow for ML projects
+1. Decide on a goal
+2. Collect a dataset
+3. Design a model architecture
+4. Train the model
+5. Convert the model
+6. Run inference
+7. Evaluate and troubleshoot

 ## Deisgn Your Own TinyML Applications
 - Read more in TinyML book Chapter 14
 - The Design Process